ROBOTIS-Will/emanual/docs/en/platform/turtlebot3/raspberry_pi_4_setup.md

 {% capture info_02 %}
 **WARNING** : Be sure to keep the following to set up TurtleBot3 PC properly.
-- Be sure to read [Download a Linux distro image on your PC](#download-a-linux-distro-image-on-your-pc) before setting up TurtleBot3 PC.
+- Be sure to read [Download a Linux distro image on your PC](#download-a-linux-distro-image-on-your-pc) before you start the following instruction.
-- Connect peripheral device (such as, a computer monitor, keyboard, and mouse) with TurtleBot3 PC and use them to set up TurtleBot3 PC.
+- Connect peripheral devices (such as, a computer monitor, keyboard, and mouse) with TurtleBot3 PC to start the process.
 - Do not apply this instruction to Remote PC. **Use SBC** (TurtleBot3 PC.)
 {% endcapture %}
 <div class="notice--warning">{{ info_02 | markdownify }}</div>